 They are usually picked wild in forests and along rivers, though they can sometimes be bought at farmers’ markets or along the roadside.
 If you plan to pick some yourself, be sure you have permission from the landowner and know for certain what you are picking.

 The flavor resembles fresh asparagus or a milder version of broccoli.
 Most people enjoy them boiled or steamed, then sautéed in butter and garlic or tossed with vinegar.
 They can also be substituted for other greens in all sorts of recipes.
 Because the window for fresh fiddleheads is so short, many aficionados freeze or can them to enjoy throughout the year.
+To freeze, first boil for two minutes, then plunge the drained ferns into cold water to stop the cooking.
+Drain, and pack them up in freezer bags or containers.

 Are Fiddleheads Nutritious?